tp2vis/distribute/example1.md

 Try TP2VIS with the M100 data used for Feather.
 The document for Feather is: https://casaguides.nrao.edu/index.php/M100_Band3_Combine_4.3#Notes_on_the_Automasking_procedure

-You can either download the data directly from NRAO (about 25GB), or grab our prepared smaller 5 km/s datasets from http://admit.astro.umd.edu/~teuben/TP2VIS/

 ### (0) Download and trim ALMA 12m & 7m visibilities and TP data cube